Afobazole: My Experience

 I believe Russia is the leading producer of new nootropics.
 They’re constantly coming out with new and promising things to try.
 After having great success with the racetam powder, I did a little reading to find what else I could take (hah, maybe curiosity got the better of me?).
-In case you’re wondering, there are many sources where noopept can be bought.
+In case you’re wondering, there are many sources where noopept can be purchased.

 I came across this anxiolytic (anti-anxiety) stuff called Afobazole.
 I’m writing this with extreme caution because although I’ve taken it many times, I’m still unsure how safe it is – so be careful if you decide to try it.
 Disclaimers aside, Afobazole has been a great nootropic for me.